johntrogan/defender-docs/defender-endpoint/switch-to-mde-troubleshooting.md

 ### Set Microsoft Defender Antivirus to passive mode manually

+> [!TIP]
+> If you are planning to keep Microsoft Defender Antivirus in passive mode for your Windows Servers, ForceDefenderPassiveMode setting needs to be set **before** the onboarding to Microsoft Defender for Endpoint.

-On Windows Server 2022, Windows Server 2019, Windows Server, version 1803 or newer, Windows Server 2016, or Windows Server 2012 R2, you must set Microsoft Defender Antivirus to passive mode manually.
+On Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server, version 1803 or newer, Windows Server 2016, or Windows Server 2012 R2, you must set Microsoft Defender Antivirus to passive mode manually.
 This action helps prevent problems caused by having multiple antivirus products installed on a server.
 You can set Microsoft Defender Antivirus to passive mode using PowerShell, Group Policy, or a registry key.

 You can set Microsoft Defender Antivirus to passive mode by setting the following registry key: